 As you increase your chosen date range, some data may not be available to display.
 You can view hourly analytics for the past seven days, and daily analytics for the past 90 days.

 For instance, when viewing analytics for the past two days, you can select hourly, daily, or monthly views.
-But for page data from the past six months, the graph will only display month-by-month intervals.
+But for data from the past six months, the graph will only display month-by-month intervals.

 To actually change the time interval of the graph, click the “Monthly” drop-down menu and select a new option (as shown below).